facsimiles/inkscape/src/ui/widget/generic/README.md

 ### Header file

 ```
-class MyNewWidget : public ParentWidget
+class MyNewWidget : public BuildableWidget<MyNewWidget, BaseWidget>
-    // ParentWidget may be any other generic widget, or any widget from the Gtk:: namespace
+    // BaseWidget may be any other generic widget, or any widget from the Gtk:: namespace

 public:
     // Bare constructor is used in registration to initalise the GType
     MyNewWidget();

-    // The Gtk builder constructor allows this widget to be created by ux xml files
+    // The Gtk builder constructor allows this widget to be created by ui xml files
     MyNewWidget(GtkWidget *cobject, const Glib::RefPtr<Gtk::Builder>& builder = {});

-    // We store the new gtype for our registered class here, public so register_type<>() can modify it.
-    static GType gtype;

 private:
     // Optional constructor method for duplicated constructor logic